Kevin Mench: Professional career

 On July 26, 2006, Mench hit a two-run double against the New York Yankees, the 50,000th hit in Rangers franchise history; two days later, he was traded to the Milwaukee Brewers along with Francisco Cordero, Laynce Nix, and Julian Cordero, for Carlos Lee and Nelson Cruz.
 Mench got his first hit with the Brewers on July 29, 2006, against the Cincinnati Reds, where he also collected an RBI.

 During the subsequent offseason, Mench had been repeatedly criticized by Brewers fans on radio programs for his lackluster 2006 performance with the Brewers.
 Mench hit only .230 with a home run and 18 RBI in 40 games for the Brewers.
 Mench also stated he did not want to platoon in left field, taken by many fans as an excessive demand considering his performance for the Brewers so far.

 On January 16, 2007, Mench and the Brewers agreed on a one-year contract for the 2007 season that would pay him $3.4 million.
 He was not offered a new contract by the Brewers and became a free agent on December 12, 2007.
 On February 12, 2008, Mench signed a minor league deal to return to the Rangers.

 On May 9, 2008, Mench was traded to the Toronto Blue Jays for cash considerations.
 On August 25, 2008, Mench was optioned to Triple-A Syracuse by the Blue Jays, but was recalled in early September.

 On December 24, 2008, Mench signed a one-year deal to with the Hanshin Tigers of Japan's Nippon Professional Baseball.

 On February 2, 2010, Mench signed a minor league deal with the Washington Nationals.

 On February 18, 2012, Mench confirmed on his Twitter account his retirement from Major League Baseball.

+Honors

+In 1998, Mench led the NCAA with 33 home runs and knocked in 72 runs to earn Collegiate Baseball National Player of the Year and consensus All-America Honors.
+In the America East, he was named Rookie of the Year in 1997 and Player of the Year in 1998 and 1999.

+Mench was inducted into the University of Delaware athletics hall of fame in 2005.

+He was inducted into the Delaware Sports Hall of Fame in 2017.

 Personal life

-Mench is married to former Chicago White Sox outfielder Scott Podsednik's sister, Shana.
-They have three children, twins (boy and girl) and a girl.
+Mench has three children, twins (boy and girl) and a younger girl.
+He spends most of his time with his family and his best friends Mark and Jana Barrett.